Tietgen-ITU/IDBS/Homework/Homework-04/Part-01/answers.md

 ## **Question 1.B** Reflect upon why ACID transactions are rarely used in distributed systems.

-The ACID properties of a distributed system is not easy to implement without loosing performance.
+> **Answer:** The ACID properties of a distributed system is not easy to implement without loosing performance.